simh/simh/0readmeAsynchIO.txt

 related delays as needed.
 Historically, this was fine until modern processors started having dynamically variable processor clock rates.
-On such host systems, the simulator's concept of time passing can vary drastically, which may cause dramatic drifting of the simulated operating system's concept of time.
+On such host systems, the simulator's concept of time passing can vary drastically.
+This dynamic adjustment of the host system's execution rate may cause dramatic drifting of the simulated operating system's concept of time.
 Once all devices are disconnected from the calibrated clock's instruction count, the only concern for time in the simulated system is that it's clock tick be as accurate as possible.
 This has worked well in the past, however each simulator was burdened with providing code which facilitated managing the concept of the relationship between the number of instructions executed and the passage of wall clock time.
 To accomodate the needs of activities or events which should be measured against wall clock time (vs specific number of instructions executed), the simulator framework has been extended to specifically provide event scheduling based on elapsed wall time.
 A new API can be used by devices to schedule unit event delivery after the passage of a specific amount of wall clock time.
 The api sim_activate_after() provides this capability.
 This capability is not limited to being available ONLY when compiling with SIM_SYNCH_IO defined.
 When SIM_ASYNCH_IO is defined, this facility is implemented by a thread which drives the delivery of these events from the host system's clock ticks (interpolated as needed to accomodate hosts with relatively large clock ticks).
 When SIM_ASYNCH_IO is not defined, this facility is implemented using the traditional simh calibrated clock approach.
+This new approach has been measured to provide clocks which drift far less than the drift realized in prior simh versions.
+Using the released simh v3.9-0 vax simulator with idling enabled, the clock drifted some 4 minutes in 35 minutes time (approximately 10%).
+The same OS disk also running with idling enabled booted for 4 hours had less that 5 seconds of clock drift (approximately 0.03%).

 Run time requirements to use SIM_ASYNCH_IO.
 The Posix threads API (pthreads) is required for asynchronous execution.